GLOBAL MARKETS-Shares, euro slip as euro zone recession deepens

 break-even.

-U.S. weekly jobless data and a $23.2 billion bid in cash by
+U.S. jobless data and a $23.2 billion bid in cash by Warren

 The euro tumbled to a three-week low against the dollar and